Equivariant Conditional Diffusion Model for Head and Neck CT Image Synthesis from CBCT: Methods

 The intuition behind the idea of EqDiff-CT is that both the CT and CBCT physics acquisition rely on rotational measurements and this implies angular features or artifacts in the image domain.
-This is well-known as most of the low-dose CBCT images suffers from streaking artefacts with rotational direction respect to the centre of the scanner object.
-Therefore, EqDiff-CT builds upon the idea of designing rotational equivariant convolutional filters that can capture this angular features within the neural network and compensate for possible source of artifacts in the CBCT images respect to the reference CT pairs.
+This is well known as most of the low dose CBCT images suffers from streaking artefacts with rotational direction respect to the centre of the scanner object.
+Therefore, EqDiff-CT builds upon the idea of designing rotational equivariant convolutional filters that can capture these angular features within the neural network and compensate for possible source of artifacts in the CBCT images respect to the reference CT pairs.

-The denoising model $\epsilon_\theta$ in the proposed conditional DDPM framework has been developed using a group-equivariant U-Net using \texttt{e2cnn} convolutional blocks.
-Unlike standard CNNs, which are only translation-equivariant, our network achieves equivariance to discrete in-plane rotations (cyclic group $C_4$).
-This ensures that feature maps and learned filters produce orientation-consistent responses when the CBCT input is rotated by multiples of $90^\circ$.

-Each convolutional layer in the U-Net is replaced by an \texttt{R2Conv} from \texttt{e2cnn}.
-This constrains filters to transform according to representations of the cyclic group $C_4$.